richgel999/fpng/README.md

 stb_image:       486.44 MB  4.63 mps      46.25 mps
 lodepng:         352.10 MB  4.25 mps      28.84 mps
 ```

+A well-behaved lossless compressor should output files roughly up to 1/3rd larger in this test.
+QOI's compressed output files are 1.94x larger vs. the 24bpp variants (697.20MB vs. 359.55MB), which is significantly more expansion than I would expect.

 Benchmarks using the included fpng_test tool, MSVC 2019, on a Xeon E5-2690 3.00 GHz